mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 and potentially reclaim the gift code more finely, without relying on off-chain synchronized storage to track the in-flight transfer payloads.

 One drawback is that this redesign did not achieve the goal of having only one on-chain event per gift code.
-We had hoped that by eliminating the need for a temporary account, and just transfering a `TxOut` directly, we would make it so that only the recipient needs to have an on-chain event.
+We had hoped that by eliminating the need for a temporary account, and just transferring a `TxOut` directly, we would make it so that only the recipient needs to have an on-chain event.
 It turns out that an on-chain event is still required in practice and probably unavoidable, at least with this approach.